Health Care, Medical

 Conclusion

-There are numerous factors that give birth to Chronic Obstructive Pulmonary Disease, while it is a general term used to define two sub-types of it such as Chronic Bronchitis and Emphysema.
+There are numerous factors that give birth to Chronic Obstructive Pulmonary Disease, while it is a general term used to define two sub-types of it, such as Chronic Bronchitis and Emphysema.
 Each type bearing different symptoms and causes has a properly identified diagnosis and treatment for it.
-Spirometry is normally the ideal way through which COPD and is quite useful for locating it.
+Spirometry is normally the ideal way through which COPD is treated and is quite useful for locating it.
 Developing an understanding and an awareness of the disease and its leading causes is crucial for clarifying the essentials of bringing about a change in the environment.

 References